 Reflect on the ways of the ant, relate to your situation, and conclude with a prayer of thanksgiving.

-Proverbs 6 6Go to the ant, you sluggard; consider its ways and be wise!
+Proverbs 6 Go to the ant, you sluggard; consider its ways and be wise!

-It has no commander, no overseer or ruler,
+&lt;sup>7It has no commander, no overseer or ruler,

-yet it stores its provisions in summer and gathers its food at harvest.
+&lt;sup>8yet it stores its provisions in summer and gathers its food at harvest.